movementlabsxyz/MIP/MIP/mip-57/README.md

-# MIP-57: Informer for the Operation of the Native Bridge
+# MIP-57: Informer for the Operation of the HTLC-based Native Bridge
-- **Description**: The Informer collects data from L1 and L2 about the circulating supply of $MOVE tokens, which is critical for the safe operation of the Native Bridge.
+- **Description**: The Informer collects data from L1 and L2 about the circulating supply of \$MOVE tokens, which is critical for the safe operation of the HTLC-based Native Bridge.
 - **Authors**: [Andreas Penzkofer](mailto:andreas.penzkofer@movementlabs.xyz)

 ## Abstract

-The Informer for the Native Bridge is introduced to collect information about the state from L1 and L2 and provide this information to components of the Native Bridge.
+The Informer for the HTLC-based Native Bridge (in the following called simply the Native Bridge) is introduced to collect information about the state from L1 and L2 and provide this information to components of the Native Bridge.
 The provided information is critical to the safe operation of bridge components such as the Rate-Limiter, the Security Fund, and the Bridge Operator.

 ## Motivation